ICHEC-learn/python-hpc/_episodes/09-python-gpu.md

 So far we have been using the GPUs through cuda code.
 PyCUDA is a framework which allows us to access the GPU form a python environment.
 There are different ways to achieve this.
-First we will look at GPUArrays, as we can copy arrays from the host to device, perform basic operations then return the data to te host.
+First we will look at GPUArrays, as we can copy arrays from the host to device, perform basic operations then return the data to the host.

 The code below does the same as those above.
 Much of the work is hidden, like python itself.
 Also you can view the data both on the CPU and GPU.
 The distinction between what is on the GPU and CPU is blurred which may cause problems.